googleforgames/open-match2/README.md

 1. Notify players of their match assignments.
 1. Provide the custom matchmaking logic (as a Matchmaking Function, or MMF).

 These components can be a single, monolithic service, or have their duties federated across a number of platform services.
+For an example of one way to build a matchmaker using Open Match 2, look at the [open-match-ecosystem repository v2/ directory](https://github.com/googleforgames/open-match-ecosystem/tree/main/v2).

 ## Documentation